Hoosus/KPNSM/README.md

 ```
 By default it use config/default.yaml.

+## Dataset

 You would need to create your own dataset for training.
+You can refer to data/ for examples of our data format.

 Note that in current dataset format, 2 consecutive data samples formed a perturbed pair (1+2, 3+4,...).

 ## Testing
 test_scene.py by default uses config/evaluate.yaml.